-- Most males come home after being neutered looking for “supper”– be sure they have pellets, water, and some good hay (good, fresh alfalfa is a good way to tempt them to nibble a bit)
+- Males: most come home after being neutered looking for dinner — be sure they have pellets, water, and some good hay.
+Good, fresh alfalfa is a good way to tempt them to nibble a bit.

-- Most females want to be left alone, are not interested in eating at all, and will sit quietly in a back corner of the cage (or wherever in the house they feel they will be bothered the least).
+- Females: most want to be left alone, are not interested in eating at all, and will sit quietly in a back corner of the cage (or wherever in the house they feel they will be bothered the least).
 Try not to pick up or bother her much for the first 4 days.
-Females take it harder.

-The following morning, or at latest by the next evening, it is important for the rabbit to be nibbling something.
+- The following morning, or at latest by the next evening, it is important for the rabbit to be nibbling something.
 It doesn’t matter what or how much, as long as she is taking in something, so the digestive tract won’t shut down.
-If she isn’t, tempt her with everything possible, and as a last resort, make a mush of rabbit pellets (1 part pellets, 2 parts water, run through blender thoroughly, add acidophilus, and feed in pea-sized bits with a feeding syringe through the side of the mouth with them sitting upright).
-But this should not be necessary if you give them their favorite Italian parlsey, a piece of banana, dandelion green, cold, fresh greens, washed, and you hold it for them.
+If she isn’t, tempt her with everything possible – give them their favorite Italian parlsey, a piece of banana, dandelion green, cold, fresh greens, washed, and hold it for them.
 They should start nibbling on it.
+As a last resort, syringe feed Crtitical Care, or make a mush of rabbit pellets (1 part pellets, 2 parts water, run through blender thoroughly, add acidophilus, and feed in pea-sized bits with a feeding syringe through the side of the mouth with them sitting upright.